 The Earth is subject to a myriad of threats and stresses, ranging from a changing global climate to unprecedented scales of human impacts on ecosystems, so that a new geological time period, the Anthropocene was created.
 Placing future change in freshwater and coastal wetlands and lakes into a long-term context is a critical science, and without it, society cannot constrain the ‘natural’ baseline against which future changes could be judged.
 This module will provide a critical insight into the global changes currently impacting the Earth over decades to millennial timescales.
 We will introduce a series of contemporary environmental concerns, and teach how we can reconstruct climatic and environmental conditions, the landscapes and vegetation of the past.
 We will explore a wide variety of archives (lakes, freshwater and coastal wetlands, oceans) and develop an understanding of the key techniques used to trace environmental conditions (physical properties, biogeochemistry, biological indicators).
 We will assess how the drivers behind these changes will affect future landscapes and ecosystems.

 This module provides an introduction to the fundamental evolutionary principles that explain a wide range of animal behaviours.
 These include sexual selection and animal mating behaviours, the evolution of co-operative societies, as well as conflict and conflict resolution.
 The lectures will be supplemented with on-line resources.
 Students will be given guided reading, and regular formative assessment exercises will enable students to evaluate their understanding of the module.
-The module will be assessed by both continuous assessments and by a final examination.
+The module will be assessed by continuous assessments.

 This module seeks to explain how the process of natural selection underpins the origins of biodiversity.

-The first part of the module will address the origins of phenotypic diversity, focussing on where heritable phenotypic variation comes from and how it shapes the evolutionary process within species (microevolution).
+The module will address the origins of phenotypic diversity, focussing on where heritable phenotypic variation comes from and how it shapes the evolutionary process within species (microevolution).

 The lectures will be supplemented with online resources.
-Students will be given guided reading, and regular formative assessment exercises that will enable students to evaluate their understanding of the module.
+Students will be given guided reading.

-The module will be assessed by both continuous assessments (40%) and by a final examination (60%).
+The module will be assessed by two coursework assessments in semester 1.

 The evolution of the human mind is examined from a multidisciplinary perspective that integrates the often overlooked archaeological record with that of the better known theories and data drawn from other disciplines.
 Evolutionary anthropology is necessarily a broad subject, and the evolution of human cognition is informed by insights from many disciplines.
 This module aims to synthesize studies from anthropology, archaeology, psychology, ecology, evolutionary biology, and neuroscience into a complete picture of the leading hypotheses concerning human encephalisation and associated cognitive abilities.
 The module is rooted in the anthropology of hominins and non-human primates, but will also make use of a broader comparative approach where relevant, drawing on studies of more distantly related taxa.